partiql/partiql-docs/RFCs/0047-datetime-data-type.md

 Rules:

-1. The number of decimal digits following the decimal point in the SECOND <primary datetime field> is defined by <precision>.
+1. `<precision>` defines the number of decimal digits following the decimal point in the SECOND `<primary datetime field>`.
-2. If <precision> is not specified in TIME type, then 0 is implicit.
+2. If `<precision>` is not specified in TIME type, then 0 is implicit.
-3. If <precision> is not specified in TIMESTAMP type, then 6 is implicit.
+3. If `<precision>` is not specified in TIMESTAMP type, then 6 is implicit.
-4. If <with or without time zone> is not specified, then WITHOUT TIME ZONE is implicit.
+4. If `<with or without time zone>` is not specified, then WITHOUT TIME ZONE is implicit.
     1. SQL-1999 - Section 6.1 - Syntax Rules - 30/ 31

 >Item 2,3,4 is to confirm with SQL spec ( see section 2,3,4).
 However, doing so means PartiQL currently does not have the syntactical ability to declare a type with arbitrary precision.
 See Unresolved question.

-5. If `DATE` is specified, then the data type contains the <primary datetime field>s YEAR, MONTH, and DAY.
+5. If `DATE` is specified, then the data type contains the `<primary datetime field>`s YEAR, MONTH, and DAY.
-6. If `TIME` is specified, then the data type contains the <primary datetime field>s HOUR, MINUTE, and SECOND.
+6. If `TIME` is specified, then the data type contains the `<primary datetime field>`s HOUR, MINUTE, and SECOND.
-7. If `TIMESTAMP` is specified, then the data type contains the <primary datetime field>s YEAR, MONTH, DAY, HOUR, MINUTE, and SECOND.
+7. If `TIMESTAMP` is specified, then the data type contains the `<primary datetime field>`s YEAR, MONTH, DAY, HOUR, MINUTE, and SECOND.
 8. Table 2, Valid Values for datetime fields, specifies the constraints on the values of the date time fields.
 The values of `TIMEZONE_HOUR` and `TIMEZONE_MINUTE` shall either both be non-negative or both be non-positive.

 | Keyword	         | Valid Values	                                                                                                                                                       |